Amelia International Conservation Studies

 Format:

-Lectures are mostly dedicated to the presentation of material, with some time for questions and answers.
+Lectures are mostly dedicated to the presentation of material, with time for questions and answers.

-Workshop includes time to carry out sketching assignments, instruction on sketching techniques, individual and collective reviews.
+Workshops include time for completing sketching assignments, instruction on sketching techniques, and both individual and group reviews.

 Useful Tools: